Student Regent - Job Description

 - a willingness to take a very public role

 - skills and comfort level required to interact with various policy-makers, business, political, and civic leaders

 - a willingness to devote large amounts of time working on complex academic and administrative issues

 The student regent is a full member of the board.
 This includes participation in all meetings and voting in all matters.
 Some of the items the Board of Regents consider include setting tuition for attendance at the institutions; approving capital and operating budgets; issuing bonds; approving new degree programs; and reviewing and approving mission statements of the system institutions.

-The Board of Regents meets seven times a year, usually, in two day meetings.
+The Board of Regents meets five times a year, usually, in two day meetings.
 Occasionally there are topics that warrant special meetings of the board between regular meetings.
 Further, the student regent will be appointed to serve on board committees.
-These committees typically meet during the regularly scheduled meetings.
+These committees typically meet one week prior to the regularly scheduled meetings.

 The student regent is expected to attend all meetings of the Board of Regents and the committees assigned.
 The student regent also serves as an exofficio member of the Coalition of Student Leaders.
 The student regent can then act as a conduit to the Board of Regents.
 The student regent is expected to advance the concerns of all students in the system and to approach issues with a systemwide perspective.
 Because of this responsibility, the student regent is expected to limit his/her role in home institution activities and issues.